telefonicaid/tdigital-hybridge/README.md

 ```

 ###Android
-* Copy `hybridge.jar` with your proyect libs dependencies.
+* Compile the sources and copy `hybridge.jar` with your proyect libs dependencies.

 * Create your own **actions** by implementing the interface `JsAction.java` as an `Enum`.
 Hybridge will handle this actions inside a `Enum` listing **actions** as AsyncTask each one: